Process vs. Outcome Reward: Which is Better for Agentic RAG Reinforcement Learning: Related Works

 \section{Related Works}

 \paragraph{Prompt-Based Agentic RAG.} Early prompt-based approaches leverage manually designed workflows to elicit the inherent capabilities of LLMs for interacting with external information.
 Specifically, the RAG task is often decomposed into subtasks such as adaptive retrieval judgment~\cite{jeong2024adaptive}, query generation~\cite{amplayo2023query, trivedi2023interleaving, shao2023enhancing}, evidence extraction~\cite{asai2023self, xu2024recomp, li2023compressing, jiang2024longllmlingua}, and answer generation~\cite{jiang2023active}.
+While some efforts have focused on optimizing RAG through personalization~\cite{li2025survey}, graph-based retrieval~\cite{xu2025align}, or reranking techniques~\cite{jia2025bridging}, yet a critical gap remains in designing LLMs that can autonomously invoke search engines.
 Recently, agentic RAG aims to design workflows that empower LLM to autonomously interact with external information.
-OpenResearcher~\cite{zheng2024openresearcher}, AirRAG~\cite{feng2025airrag}, IterDRAG~\cite{yue2024inference}, PlanRAG~\cite{verma2025plan}, and search-o1~\cite{li2025search} demonstrate strong performance improvement by the effective incorporation with the search engine.
-Nevertheless, these methods are limited by their dependence on inherent capabilities for interacting with external information and the requirement for manual design when applied to new domains.
+OpenResearcher~\cite{zheng2024openresearcher}, AirRAG~\cite{feng2025airrag}, IterDRAG~\cite{yue2024inference}, PlanRAG~\cite{verma2025plan}, and Search-o1~\cite{li2025search} demonstrate strong performance improvement by the effective incorporation with the search engine.
+Nevertheless, these methods are limited by their dependence on inherent capabilities for interacting with external information and the requirement for manual design when applied to new domains, and lack explicit mechanisms for eliminating distracting information~\cite{10806754}.